 Correspondence from our stockholders to the Board of Directors or any individual directors or officers should be sent to our Secretary.
-Correspondence addressed to either the Board of Directors as a body, or to all of the directors in their entirety, will be sent to the Chairman of the Nominating and Corporate Governance Committee.
-Our Secretary will regularly provide to the Board of Directors a summary of all such stockholder correspondence that the Secretary receives on behalf of the Board of Directors.
+Correspondence addressed to either the Board of Directors as a body, or to all of the directors in their entirety, will be sent to the Chair of the Audit Committee.
+Our Secretary will regularly provide to the Board of Directors a summary of all material correspondence from stockholders that the Secretary receives on behalf of the Board.
 The Board of Directors has approved this process for stockholders to send communications to the Board.